-Celtic symbols have become very popular worldwide and especially in the jewellery world, Celtic t-shirts and paintings and posters.
-There are loads of different Celtic symbols, each one has there own unique design and meaning, some are for luck others have special meanings.
+Celtic symbols have become very popular worldwide and especially in the jewellery world, Celtic t-shirts and paintings and posters are all very popular.
+There are loads of different Celtic symbols, each one has there own unique design and meaning, some are for luck and others have special meanings.

 Who Were The Celts

 The Celts were a group of Caucasian tribes located all over Europe and especially in Ireland.
 The Celts first appeared in history books around 1200 BC (Iron Age) in Austria.
 The name “The Celts” actually came from the Romans back in the day!
 The Celts in Ireland spoke the native language (Gaelic) and old Irish or primitive Irish.

 There is evidence that the Celts were one of the dominant groups of society in Ireland.
 The Celtic Ogham script was used in the Emerald Isle since the fourth century.

 The Meaning Of Celtic Symbols

 What do Celtic symbols mean you may what to know?
 These symbols have many meanings, some were not recorded very well down the centuries.
 Some Celtic symbols have had different interpretations over the years.
 Many symbols have interconnected parts and three sections.
 The Celts believed in three parts of life, this was an important part of the Celtic culture.